Hervey Ely House: Hugh Hastings

 Hugh Hastings, or S. P. Hastings, was the architect for the Hervey Ely House and the Jonathan Child house in the Third Ward Historic District.
 Hastings was known for his Greek Revival architecture.
 Construction for the Hervey Ely House ended in 1837 and he began construction on a project for Jonathan Child, the first mayor of Rochester and son-in-law to Colonel Nathaniel Rochester.
 The Jonathan Child House was completed between 1837 and 1838 with a similar Greek Revival style to the Hervey Ely House.

 Daughters of the American Revolution

-The Hervey Ely House was adopted by the organization the Daughters of the American Revolution.
-The DAR is a woman led association that was created in the 1890s with the intention of promoting “national census” and citizenship.
-Among their conservative views of preserving the state of their country, the organization also focused on the preservation of historical artifacts.
-That is the purpose of the Hervey Ely House, a museum and a safe home to important documents and influential objects.
+The Hervey Ely House was adopted by the organization the Daughters of the American Revolution, who turned it into a museum and a safe home to important documents and influential objects.
 One example of such an object is a drum from a sixteen-year-old drummer who worked on Washington’s Life Guard for about four years.

-The Daughters of the American Revolution have had many important figures enrolled in their society, such as Susan B. Anthony, Alice Paul, Julia Ward Howe, Harriet Taylor Upton, etc. This is a woman created and woman directed establishment that still operates today.

-Founded in the 1890s and many years later, the organization was under suspicion for controversial topics.
-The group was thought of supporting anti-immigration policies and being discriminative towards minority groups.
-At the birth of the group, many of the members were white women.
-Another controversy surrounding the Daughters of the American Revolution was that they supported white supremacy.
-This was based on the fact of the artifacts they collected within their museums.
-Like many things, the organization evolved with the times and the integration of people of color into white establishments.
-The Daughters of the American Revolution have a more diverse look today, with many members being women of minority groups.
-In 1977, the first Black member, Michelle Wherry, was accepted in the society and has since then grown the organization to the accepting group it is today.

-The Daughters of the American Revolution are still working today to preserve the history of the United States through the maintenance and sustaining of important pieces of the past.